DhairyaDesai/projectPortfolio/README.md

 # projectPortfolio
-A showcase of projects built over the course of my college career!
+A showcase of projects built during the course of my college career!
+More to be added soon.

 1. CSE374_GeneticAlgo4Solar : this is a algorithms project where I've developed a genetic algorithm for the optimization of solar angles based on the net energy efficiency of the angles.